This is a guide covering photo retouching.

 In conclusion, the question of “what is photo retouching” can be answered that it is an integral part of post processing in photography.

-One can either invest in the widely used and discussed photo editing software that is Photoshop or look into cheaper or free software for a more budget friendly tool for photo retouching.
+One can either invest in the widely used and discussed photo editing software that is Photoshop (check out some Photoshop overlays) or look into cheaper or free software for a more budget friendly tool for photo retouching.

 Retouching photos takes lots of practice and with enough time and effort put into it, you can come up with quality images that could win you clients and, if you are lucky enough, international photography competitions.